PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 ## New features

-This repository will sometimes be updated with new features (not present in the original repository)
+This repository will sometimes be updated with new features (not present in the original repository) All this can sometimes seem obsessive regarding the UI and details, -maybe too neat or a little overkill- but I also use this repository as a play and learning space.

 For now :
+- Integration of email, theme, as well as a button to quickly copy the URL of the page you are on, with the kbar palette command.
+The motivation for this is having explored other command palette libraries, with some offering nested elements for 'Actions'.
+Unfortunately this is not possible with kbar, but it gave me new ideas!
 - Multi-authors feature for "about" section: each author can have it's own about page available inside a dropdown menu on large screens, or displayed directly on small screens.
 If you want to turn it off and only use the "normal", classical about section, go to sitemetadata.js and set multiauthors to false.
 In any case, your main author now needs to have the field "default" set to true.
 - Featured section on home page for posts you want to pin to top : set featured to true (max two posts by default, can be modified in Featured.tsx file, in component folder) The program will pick the latest two posts with "featured : true."
 If no featured posts are available, this section will simply not be displayed!
 - Each tag now has its own pagination!
 If the number of posts is greater than the one you have defined (by default, set to 5) then a new page is automatically created for subsequent posts including the same tag.